 Also called stop valves, shutoff valves allow you to turn off the water supply at the sink, rather than shutting off the water to the whole house.
 They are seen in pairs: one valve controls the hot water; the other controls the cold water.
 Many shutoff valves use compression fittings, so they can be installed onto the water pipes without soldering.
 But you will have to turn off the water to the house to replace a shutoff valve.

 From the sink faucet tailpieces down to the shutoff valves, you will usually see a pair of narrow supply tubes.
 They can be made of braided wire mesh, plastic mesh (usually white), solid plastic (often gray), or chromed copper.
 They are usually connected to the tailpieces and shutoff valves with attached nuts.
 These supply tubes sometimes fail, and it's not uncommon to have to replace them.

 The sink drain pipe is connected to the household plumbing system.
 It connects to the trap arm with yet another slip-nut joint.
 (Slip nuts are what make sink plumbing repairs so easy.)
-Most drainpipes for bathroom sinks are 1 1/2" in diameter, although they can be smaller or larger.
+Most drainpipes for bathroom sinks are three inches in diameter, although they can be smaller or larger.